 SHOW OF HANDS

 Due to its swiftness, a show of hands is a widely used method.
-By its nature, it is necessarily a non-secret vote, as each co-owner knows the vote of each co-owner.
+By nature, it is necessarily a non-secret vote, as each co-owner knows the vote of each other co-owner.

-During this procedure, the president of the General Meeting will rely upon raised hands to decide whether the draft resolution tabled was adopted or not.This approach has practical and legal limitations.
-Indeed counting the votes accurately can sometimes be difficult, if not impossible, because:
+During this procedure, the president of the meeting will rely on raised hands to decide whether the draft resolution tabled was adopted or not.This approach has practical and legal limitations, since counting the votes accurately can sometimes be difficult, if not impossible, because:

-This method should be used only in the case of a unanimous vote of the co-owners present or represented or when the chairman is able to identify unequivocally, the co-owners holding by themselves a sufficient number of votes to pass or reject a draft resolution.
+This method should be used only in case of a unanimous vote of the co-owners present or represented or when the chairman is able to identify clearly the co-owners holding a sufficient number of votes to pass or reject a draft resolution.

 ROLL CALL VOTE

-This method is to proceed to the tally of the votes by calling each fractions comprised in the co-ownership.
+This method proceeds to the tally of the votes by calling each fractions in the co-ownership.
 Each co-owner is thus called, in turn, to announce his decision.
 Although this process takes time, it has many benefits over a show of hands.
-Firstly, it allows distinguishing clearly the decision of each co-owner that is to say to identify clearly who voted and how he voted.
-It also limits the risk of error in the vote tally and thereby of legal challenges with respect to decisions taken during the General Meeting.
+It allows distinguishing clearly the decision of each co-owner who voted and how he voted.
+It also limits the risk of an error in the vote tally and thereby of legal challenges.

-To ensure the confidentiality of the votes, a secret ballot may be requested by the President of the General Meeting or by any co-owner present or represented.
-Unlike voting by a show of hands and by a Roll call, a secret ballot is conducted for each resolution, using a voting form.
-It allows to clearly identify the position of each co-owner between, in favor, against, or abstention.
+In order to ensure the discretion of the voter's choice, both at the time of the vote and after it, a secret ballot may be requested by the president of the meeting or by any co-owner present or represented.
+Unlike voting by show of hands and by roll call vote, a secret ballot is conducted for each resolution, using a voting form.
+It allows to clearly identify the position of each co-owner (in favor, against, or abstention).

-Moreover, the co-ownership decision making process does not provide secret ballots, in the true sense of those words, because article 1090 of the Civil Code of Québec stipulates that: "Each co-owner is entitled to a number of votes at a General Meeting proportionate to the relative value of his fraction."
+Moreover, the co-ownership decision making process does not provide secret ballots, in a true sense, because article 1090 of the Civil Code of Québec stipulates that: "Each co-owner is entitled to a number of votes at a General Meeting proportionate to the relative value of his fraction."
 Thus, the ballot must necessarily indicate the number of votes attached to the fraction of the co-owner.

-WHAT TO KEEP IN MIND: The General Meeting votes by a show of hands.
-However the president of the general meeting or the co-owners may prefer holding a ballot using voting forms.
+WHAT TO KEEP IN MIND: In principle, at the meeting, the vote of the co-owners is done by show of hands.
+However the president of the meeting or the co-owners may prefer holding a ballot using voting forms.
 This type of ballot may also be required after a vote by show of hands, in the event the issue of the vote is uncertain.
-However, this demand should be made immediately, which to say before addressing the next item on the agenda .
+However, this demand should be made immediately, before addressing the next item on the agenda .